-Regarding the amount allocated to the budget heading for mandatory results/outputs, the amounts defined for each component (referring to each mandatory result/output) should be defined as a global amount, as also identified in Annex A3 of the Twinning Grant Contract.
+Regarding the amount allocated to the budget heading for mandatory results/outputs, the amounts defined for each component (referring to each mandatory result/output) should at the initial contract stage be defined as a global amount, as also identified in Annex A3 of the Twinning Grant Contract.

-The allocation for reserves are fixed as 2,5% of the direct costs at the time of the contracting.
-Should the reserves be utilised for the implementation of the project the reserves are reallocated to the relevant budget heading.
+The allocation for reserves/contingencie are fixed as 2.5% of the direct costs at the time of the contracting.
+Should the reserves be utilised for the implementation of the project the reserves are re-allocated to the relevant budget heading.